Takadenoshi/sse-presentation/presentation/sse.md

 # Use cases

-Replaces polling
+Replaces polling.

-Streaming any kind of update from the server:
+Stream any kind of update from the server.

 - notifications
 - chat